ascot4fusion/ascot5/a5py/README.rst

 ASCOT5 Python library
 =====================

 `a5py` is a python library for pre- and postprocessing `ASCOT5` relevant data.
 The library contains tools to access and modify `HDF5` files used for `ASCOT5` input and output.
 Some higher level scripts for running `ASCOT5` are also provided.

 This package is compatible with Python 3.X.
 Required libraries are `numpy`, `scipy`, `h5py`.
+Additionally, `matplotlib` is required for plotting routines and `doxypypy` is needed for generating Doxygen documentation.

 Websites
 --------